 Emergency and Critical Care

 Because emergencies are never planned, the Veterinary Specialty Center of Tucson emergency and critical care service operates 24 hours a day, 7 days a week handling unexpected trauma, illness and injury.
 Our hospital is staffed at all times by highly skilled, compassionate doctors and technicians capable of handling even the most complicated and demanding pet emergencies.
-Our emergency department is led by Dr. Danielle Babski and Dr. Michelle Fulks.
-All have received specialized training in Veterinary Emergency and Critical Care.
 In addition, the Veterinary Specialty Center of Tucson’s team of board-certified specialty doctors is on-call to consult and assist with any patient to provide excellent, comprehensive emergency care.
 Our hospital meets or exceeds all standards recommended by the Veterinary Emergency Critical Care Society.

 Procedures: Just some of the Emergency and Critical Care services offered at VSCT include: